dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 #### Custom config

-It's possible to define a config that instructs the harness to run the benchmarks for all four scenarios:
+It's possible to define a config that instructs the harness to run the benchmarks for all three scenarios:

 ```csharp
 static void Main(string[] args)